 How much does Fastbraces cost?

-Fastbraces costs around $4,000 on average.
+Fastbraces cost around $4,000 on average.
 Traditional braces tend to cost more but can range anywhere from $2,500 to $7,500.
 Invisalign costs between $3,500 to $8,500.
-The reason why Fastbraces doesn't cost more than normal braces is mainly because fewer visits to your orthodontist are required due to the shorter treatment time.
-That means you pay less for your orthodontist's time and services.
+However, your Fastbraces treatment may end up costing more than regular braces if you need more extensive treatment.

 Fastbraces near me